Jeremiah-Rojas/Unusual-Activity/README.md

 No results were returned indicating that the user did not in anyway tamper with the system files.

-3. Although the administor claimed he saw no scripts on the system, I decided to check you powershell events using the following query:
+3. I then searched for any commands run on the system using the following query. _Note: I excluded all "exe" commands to simplify the threat hunting process since all of the "exe" commands were from the nature of the cyber range._ :
 ```kql
 DeviceProcessEvents
 | where DeviceName == "rojas-mde"